 (NCBI-index: 986958)

-Visiting other areas often results in new species.
+Visiting other areas often leads to the discovery of new species.
 During a moth session in a nature reserve, the beautiful Blotched Emerald (Comibaena bajularia) was attracted to the light.
 On the green wings, the white with brown spots at the tornus of the fore- and hindwings are noticeable.
-The green color fades to creamy white as the moth ages.
+The green colour fades to creamy white as the moth ages.
 Another characteristic feature is the combination of creamy white with a reddish-brown checkered dorsum, without the protruding apex, which is present in other emeralds with a checkered fringe.
-The wingspan is 30-34mm and the flying period is in one generation from May to July.
+The wingspan is 30-34 mm, and the flying period is in one generation from May to July.
 Host plant: Oak.
 Dutch name: Gevlekte zomervlinder.
-Frisian name:
+Frisian name: –

 Flying period: